 - Deep Purple: "Hush" was their first hit, but "Smoke on the Water" was the song that established their legacy.

-- The Red Hot Chili Peppers: They first started to chart in the US with Knock Me Down, worldwide with their cover of Stevie Wonder's Higher Ground, and became superstars after a label change and Blood Sugar Sex Magik.
+- The Red Hot Chili Peppers: They first started to chart in the US with Knock Me Down, worldwide with their cover of Stevie Wonder's Higher Ground, and became superstars after a label change and Blood Sugar Sex Magik, which spawned the inescapable crossover smash "Under the Bridge".

-- Green Day: "When I Come Around".
-Their first two albums didn't have much commercial traction, and while previous Dookie singles had had major rock radio airplay (particularly "Basket Case" and "Longview"), it was "When I Come Around" that broke them in a big way to general pop audiences.
+- Green Day: They first rose to fame at the height of the Alternative Rock craze of the 90's with their album Dookie, and it was specifically "When I Come Around" that broke them in a big way to general pop audiences.
 However, it was not until the success of American Idiot, specifically "Boulevard of Broken Dreams," that Green Day transitioned from a popular rock radio act to mainstream music icons.
 Fortunately, this hasn't created false perceptions that American Idiot is their debut album, since at the very least "Good Riddance" is as well-known among the greater public as their mid-'00s hits.

 - Cannibal Corpse: Tomb of the Mutilated.